Pleosporales: Taxonomy

 The order was proposed in 1955 as Dothideomycetes with perithecioid ascomata with pseudoparaphyses amongst the asci, at which time there were seven families (Botryosphaeriaceae, Didymosphaeriaceae, Herpotrichiellaceae, Lophiostomataceae, Mesnieraceae, Pleosporaceae, and Venturiaceae).
 Three further families were added in 1973 (Dimeriaceae, Mycoporaceae, and Sporormiaceae).
+Coniothyriaceae was added by W.B.
+Cooke in 1983.
 The order was only formally described in 1987 (Barr) with 21 families.
 Five families were added in 2009 (Aigialaceae, Amniculicolaceae, Lentitheciaceae, Tetraplosphaeriaceae, and Trematosphaeriaceae).
-The family Halojulellaceae was circumscribed in 2013, Roussoellaceae was introduced by Liu et al. (2014), and the family Tzeananaceae in 2018.
+The family Halojulellaceae was circumscribed in 2013, as well as Salsugineaceae.

+Roussoellaceae was introduced by Liu et al. (2014), family Torulaceae was added in 2017, as well as family Camarosporiaceae, and Neocamarosporiaceae.
+Then the family Tzeananaceae was added in 2018.

 Subdivision

 Margaret E. Barr in 1979, originally accepted six suborders within which to arrange the families.
 A suborder, Pleosporineae has been proposed, including four families (Didymellaceae, Leptosphaeriaceae, Phaeosphaeriaceae and Pleosporaceae).
 Families Ascocylindricaceae, Coniothyriaceae, Cucurbitariaceae, Dothidotthiaceae, Halojulellaceae, Neopyrenochaetaceae, Neophaeosphaeriaceae, Parapyrenochaetaceae, Pseudopyrenochaetaceae, Pyrenochaetopsidaceae, Shiraiaceae and Tzeananiaceae joined them later in 2015.

 Also suborder Massarineae with five families (Lentitheciaceae, Massarinaceae, Montagnulaceae, Morosphaeriaceae and Trematosphaeriaceae).

-In 2015, with dna analysis, the monophyletic status of the Dictyosporiaceae, Didymosphaeriaceae, Latoruaceae, Macrodiplodiopsidaceae, Massarinaceae, Morosphaeriaceae, and Trematosphaeriaceae was strongly supported, while the clades of the Bambusicolaceae and the Lentitheciaceae are only moderately supported.
+In 2015, with DNA analysis, the monophyletic status of the Dictyosporiaceae, Didymosphaeriaceae, Latoruaceae, Macrodiplodiopsidaceae, Massarinaceae, Morosphaeriaceae, and Trematosphaeriaceae was strongly supported, while the clades of the Bambusicolaceae and the Lentitheciaceae are only moderately supported.
 Two new families, Parabambusicolaceae and Sulcatisporaceae, were proposed in 2015.